datafold-dev/datafold/doc/source/index.rst

 .. see and select (free) fontawesome icons https://fontawesome.com/

-*datafold* is a `MIT-licensed <https://gitlab.com/datafold-dev/datafold/-/blob/master/LICENSE>`__ Python package containing operator-theoretic, data-driven models to identify dynamical systems from time series data and to infer geometrical structures from point clouds with manifold assumption.
+*datafold* is a `MIT-licensed <https://gitlab.com/datafold-dev/datafold/-/blob/master/LICENSE>`__ Python package containing operator-theoretic models that can identify dynamical systems from time series data and infer geometrical structures from point clouds with manifold assumption.

 Install with